vikramriyer/Drive_A_Car_Using_Advanced_Computer_Vision/README.md

 ![](project_video_lane.gif)

 ## Administrative Stuff
-- All the code for the pipeline is present in P2.ipynb file.
+- All the code for the pipeline is present in [P2.ipynb](P2.ipynb) file.
+If you prefer watching on the browser, I suggest checking the html [(P2.html)](P2.html) version of the same notebook.
-- The project video is named "project_video_output.mp4".
+- The project video is named [project_video_output.mp4](https://youtu.be/izcRpUbAXnk).

 Steps in the Pipeline